 This bill is similar to a bill introduced this session that would threaten to slash funding at colleges and universities (H. 3572) and another that targets both K-12 and higher education (H. 3219).

-We oppose this bill because: This bill contains a broad prohibition that could endanger everything from medical research to teacher recruitment programs to hiring initiatives at private companies.
+We oppose this bill because: This bill contains a broad prohibition that could endanger everything from medical research to teacher recruitment programs.
 It is a misguided attempt to silence speech and stifle initiatives that seek to address the glaring inequities in South Carolina’s schools, communities, and other institutions.